denisraslov/react-spreadsheet-grid/README.md

 ### columnWidth
 > `arrayOf(number)`

 Pass this array if you want initialize width of columns.
 A number value at every index should be a percent value of width for the column with the same index.
 For example, it could be `[ 50, 25, 25 ]`.
-Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render.
+Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.